-Policies and guidance are included in the plan as follows:
+Policies and guidance are included in the altered plan as follows:

 - IN7 To seek separate stormwater systems for all developments, and to consider all proposals consistent with SuDS (Sustainable Drainage Systems). - The culverting of watercourses is discouraged, in favour of the retention of all open and natural channels. (section 3.3.6) - Development should avoid building on floodplains or the significant alternation to the physical environment within the immediate vicinity of a watercourse.
-Where a safety barrier around a drainage ditch is required, spiny shrubs could be planted. (section 3.3.6)
+Where a safety barrier around a drainage ditch is required, spiny shrubs could be planted. (section 3.3.6) - 'Require that new development should not itself be subject to an inappropriate risk of flooding nor should it cause or exacerbate such a risk at other locations'.

 Describe any likely changes to the sites arising as a result of:

-- $\Box$ reduction of habitat area;
+□ reduction of habitat area;

-- $\Box$ disturbance to key species;
+☐ disturbance to key species;

-- □ habitat or species fragmentation;
+☐ habitat or species fragmentation;

-- $\Box$ reduction in species density;
+□ reduction in species density;

-- □ changes in key indicators of conservation value (water quality etc.);
+☐ changes in key indicators of conservation value (water quality etc.);

-- $\Box$ climate change.
+□ climate change.

-As the LAP is not expected to cause any potential impact on the cSAC, it will cause no changes to the site.
-More specifically, there will be no reduction in habitat area; no disturbance of key species, habitat or species fragmentation; no reduction in species density; no changes in key indicators of conservation value and no climate change brought about to the Lower River Suir cSAC as a result of the Fiddown Local Area Plan.
+As the altered Draft LAP is not expected to cause any potential impact on the cSAC, it will cause no changes to the site.
+More specifically, there will be no reduction in habitat area; habitat or species fragmentation; no reduction in species density; no changes in key indicators of conservation value and no climate change brought about to the Lower River Suir cSAC as a result of the Fiddown Local Area Plan.